Differences Between Engineering and Engineering Technology Degree Programs

 From an educational standpoint, the measure of any undergraduate curriculum in engineering or engineering technology is its accreditation by ABET.
 This body accredits engineering technology programs through its Engineering Technology Accreditation Commission and engineering programs through its Engineering Accreditation Commission.

-In the workplace, career paths for engineering and engineering technology graduates are on the whole very similar.
-(In fact, surveys have shown that some companies prefer to employ engineering technology graduates for their strong practical skills in technology, communication, and collaboration.)
 Under the laws of most states, including the Commonwealth of Pennsylvania, a graduate of either an engineering or engineering technology program is eligible for licensure as a Professional Engineer (PE) after gaining the requisite experience and taking the prescribed examinations.

 John Kudlac, Ph.D., Discusses Engineering vs. Engineering Technology